wayde22/YouTubePy/README.md

 # YouTubePy

-Application to download Youtube videos
+Application to download Youtube videos.
+Just copy and paste the url from the video into the application.
+The video will soon be downloading.